hazzery/MessageCipher/README.md

-# AffineCipher
+# MessageCipher

-AffineCipher is a hobby project I started whilst studying discrete mathematics in my first year at the University of Canterbury.
+MessageCipher is a hobby project I started whilst studying discrete mathematics in my first year at the University of Canterbury.
 It contains code that implements the Caesar Cipher and Affine Cipher algorithms, as well as a very basic implementation of an RSA crypto-system.